Diese Webseite verwendet ausschließlich für die Funktionen der Website zwingend erforderliche Cookies.

-The 19th State Parliament has a total of 73 legislators who have been elected for a period of five years: the CDU has 25 seats, the SPD 21, THE GREENS 10, the FDP 5, the party Alternative for Germany AfD 5 and the South Schleswig Voters’ Association SSW 3.
+The 20th State Parliament has a total of 69 legislators who have been elected for a period of five years: the CDU has 34 seats, THE GREENS 14, the SPD 12, the FDP 5 and the South Schleswig Voters’ Association SSW 4.
 Nowadays, the voting age is 16 years.
 The duties of the Parliament of Schleswig-Holstein are laid down in Article 16 of the Constitution of Schleswig-Holstein, which has been in effect since 2 December 2014.

 Voters in Schleswig-Holstein were able to cast two votes — which are called first and second vote — for the first time in the 2000 election to the state parliament.
 The first vote is cast for a constituency candidate (direct mandate), whereas the second vote is cast for a party’s statewide list of candidates.
 In principle, there are supposed to be 69 Members of Parliament, but there may be more because of excess and balance seats.
 Excess seats, also called overhang seats, are allocated if a party has won more mandates directly by first vote than the number of second votes would normally permit.
 In such cases, the other parties receive additional balance seats as compensation to ensure that the balance of power between the parties based on the number of second votes is re-established (principle of equality of franchise).
 The State’s Election Law governs how these balance seats are actually allocated.

-On June 28, 2017, three weeks after the parliament’s constituent sitting, Minister President Daniel Günther (CDU) was elected to the highest government office by secret ballot without debate.
+On June 29, 2022, three weeks after the parliament’s constituent sitting, Minister President Daniel Günther (CDU) was elected to the highest government office by secret ballot without debate.
 He was voted into office on the first ballot.
 The other Members of the Cabinet were then appointed by the Minister President and sworn in by the President of the Schleswig-Holstein State Parliament on the very same day.
-The CDU, THE GREENS and the FDP have joined forces, so the state government once again is formed by a three-party coalition.
-The CDU has taken on three ministries, while the other partners are in charge of two ministries each.
-In principle, it is possible that the Minister President and the State Ministers are also elected Members of Parliament, meaning that they may occupy two seats in the plenary chamber — one on the government bench and one among the legislators of their respective parliamentary group.
+The CDU and THE GREENS have joined forces, so the state government is formed by a two-party coalition.
+The CDU has taken on five ministries, while the THE GREENS are in charge of three ministries.
+In principle, it is possible that the Minister President and the State Ministers are also elected Members of Parliament, meaning that they may occupy two seats in the plenary chamber – one on the government bench and one among the legislators of their respective parliamentary group.